Have you ever wondered about the types of herons in Alabama? Alabama is home to some amazing wildlife, including many species of birds.

 During the breeding season, this species can be seen flying high from one nesting location to another in unison before settling down again for the night.

-The Black-crowned Night Heron is a vital part of the wildlife communities that inhabit all parts of Alabama due to its role in limiting predator populations by consuming their prey.
+The Black-crowned Night Heron is vital to the wildlife communities that inhabit all parts of Alabama because it limits predator populations by consuming their prey.